Start From

 Day 2: All Meals-Own Cost!

 Depart after breakfast and do a Maseru orientation tour visit the information and curio center and view Tapestries. being made!
 For those who are interested in stamps, we can stop at the Post Office in Maseru and buy stamps!
-Proceed along winding, ascending 2.750 m high Thaba Putswa range of mountains, which dominates the range in the north.
+Proceed along the winding, ascending the 2.750 m high Thaba Putswa range of mountains, which dominates the range in the north.

-On tar road, we drive past mountains of white sandstone to Roma.
+On the tar road, we drive past mountains of white sandstone to Roma.
 The city is the principal center of the Roman Catholic Church in Lesotho and since 1964 the site of the National University of Lesotho.
-Roma was found in 1862 when King Moshoeshoe granted the site to Bishop Allard and Father Gerard to Semonkong known as ‘The Place of Smoke’.
+Roma was founded in 1862 when King Moshoeshoe granted the site to Bishop Allard and Father Gerard to Semonkong known as ‘The Place of Smoke’.
 The place boasts the spectacular Maletsunyane Falls which thunder from a height of 204m, as one of the highest /longest single-drop waterfalls in Africa.

 The journey will be explored through the rugged mountains of Lesotho with experienced guides via Roma.
-A scenic drive through bushy landscape, small forests, and farmland dotted with picturesque villages.
+A scenic drive through a bushy landscape, small forests, and farmland dotted with picturesque villages.
 Along the road dense bushes and shrubs are used by the locals for medical purposes, e.g. the “Wild Aloes Bush” is a remedy for Asthma and Flu or the “Chi/Chi Bush” (Old Wood Bush) for stomach problems.
 On the roadside basalt stone with hardened volcanic bubbles.
 We descend the pass to a viewpoint at 1.860m to look down to the awesome valley.

 An exciting journey high over the summit of the Thaba Putswa Range via Makheka’s Pass and across the basalt moorland roof of Southern Africa to Semonkong, “the Place of Smoke”.